wongfei2009/claude-desktop-commander/README.md

 - **Found a bug?** Open an issue at [github.com/wongfei2009/claude-desktop-commander/issues](https://github.com/wongfei2009/claude-desktop-commander/issues)
 - **Have a feature idea?** Submit a feature request in the issues section
 - **Want to contribute code?** Fork the repository, create a branch, and submit a pull request
-- **Questions or discussions?** Start a discussion in the GitHub Discussions tab

 All contributions, big or small, are greatly appreciated!